motsgar/carcassonne-map-generator/documentation/week-report-3.md

 first.
 I will also try to implement a way to visualize the map generation in the graphical UI by finding all possible tiles from somewhere as a image and then drawing them on the in the current state of the map.

+Without taking into account what I have done on sunday I have spent about 8 hours on this project this week.
+If I count the time I spent on sunday I have spent about 15 hours this week.